DatViseR/Vivid-Volcano/Publication/paper.md

 data, accelerate research workflows, and produce publication-quality outputs without advanced computational skills.

-In summary Vivid Volcano has been designed based on firsthand experience with the challenges faced by experimental biologists working with omics data and aims to provide comprehensive yet accessible solutions for generating publication-ready outputs from preprocessed omics datasets.
+In summary, Vivid Volcano has been designed based on firsthand experience with the challenges faced by experimental biologists working with omics data and aims to provide comprehensive yet accessible solutions for generating publication-ready outputs from preprocessed omics datasets.